NDSU Bookstore | Herd Shop

 If you forgot a bag or purchased enough to need a bag, a limited supply of new reusable bags will be available.
 New reusable bags were donated by Gate City Bank.

-Consider how many reusable bags you really need, if you don’t need one don’t take one.
-The point of a reusable bag is to continue reusing it for its entire life span.
+Consider how many reusable bags you really need, and if you don’t need one, don’t take one.
+The point of a reusable bag is to continue reusing it for its entire life span (and... you might go so far as to repair a torn reusable bag by sewing it).
 When you dispose of it, it should be so worn out that it is not repairable any more.
 Whenever possible choose cotton tote bags over the traditional reusable bag.
 Cotton is compostable and biodegrades.
-Even reusable bags have to be disposed of eventually so dispose of them responsibly.
+Even reusable bags have to be disposed of eventually, so dispose of them responsibly.

 TIP: The NDSU Bookstore may also carry NDSU branded reusable bags for purchase and for showing your Bison pride around our community.